-MGT 417: Logistical Inventory Control and Materials Management 3 credits • Prerequisite(s): MGT 309 and GBA 334 This course focuses on the role of materials management in modern organizations, the methods of forecasting demand, the assessment of economic lot sizes, and the procedures for optimizing ordering systems and inventory levels.
-234 SLU UNDERGRADUATE CATALOG 2012-2013
+MGT 417 - Logistical Inventory Control and Materials Management

+Prerequisite(s): MGT 309 and GBA 334

+This course focuses on the role of materials management in modern organizations, the methods of forecasting demand, the assessment of economic lot sizes, and the procedures for optimizing ordering systems and inventory levels.

-MGT 422: Project Management Implementation 3 credits • Prerequisite(s): MGT 312 This course will cover specific activities that integrate project management principles with project event management, taking project events from pre-award to closure.
+MGT 422 - Project Management Implementation

+This course will cover specific activities that integrate project management principles with project event management, taking project events from pre-award to closure.
 Students will investigate and evaluate different methods for measuring project performance, including Program Evaluation and Review Techniques (PERT) to ascertain probabilistic project completion times and Critical Path Method (CPM) approaches that investigate cost management and project acceleration techniques.
 The course will also cover team member selection and evaluation, project reporting processes, project event conflict and risk management, and coordinating project events across the enterprise and along the supply chain.
 This course exposes students to approaches, methods, and systems to ensure management success under demanding cost, schedule, and performance requirements.

-MGT 425: Management Internship 3-12 credits • Prerequisite(s): Junior standing and permission of faculty advisor, faculty internship coordinator, and department chair Placement is in a small business or major corporation.
+MGT 425 - Management Internship

+Prerequisite(s): Junior standing and permission of faculty advisor, faculty internship coordinator, and department chair

+Placement is in a small business or major corporation.
 The intern applies various analytic techniques to the operation of a business.
 Business supervision provides a variety of assignments for a thorough acquaintance with organizational functions.
 This is a pass/fail course.
 May be repeated for credit up to a 12-credit maximum.

 The internship may be 3 to 12 credits, depending on the student's and employer's needs, although only three credits are required.
 In order to apply, the student must have a minimum of 2.5 GPA.
-If a student does not qualify for the internship by holding the minimum 2.5 GPA, two options are available: Option 1: The student may retake the courses or take other elective courses to reach the 2.5 requirement, and then apply to intern; Option 2: Student must complete a three-credit 300-400 level business class under the rubric of ACC, IHT, COM, CMM, MGT, MKT, SPB, or POL 325: Public Administration or Calculus (MAT 231), which is required by many graduate programs.
+If a student does not qualify for the internship by holding the minimum 2.5 GPA, two options are available:

+Option 1: The student may retake the courses or take other elective courses to reach the 2.5 requirement, and then apply to intern;

+Option 2: Student must complete a three-credit 300-400 level business class under the rubric of ACC, IHT, COM, CMM, MGT, MKT, SPB, or POL 325: Public Administration or Calculus (MAT 231), which is required by many graduate programs.

 Offered as needed.